Amadeus deploys cloud-native purchasing utility on Google cloud

 “We can set up Couchbase throughout specific infrastructures and experience real-time data synchronization,” Fauser added.

 From now on, as and when the general public cloud vendors start to converge their application programming interfaces (APIs), Fauser stated it could be possible to use APIs from the extraordinary public cloud companies without having to rewrite packages.
-He introduced that AWS is making a few progress with this: “S3 is a superb instance, as is now the standard API for all of us.”
+He introduced that AWS is making a little progress with this: “S3 is a superb instance, as is now the standard API for all of us.”
 Amadeus has taken the way that it can pick in which to install its cloud-native applications.
 “We have a strict design principle that an application should no longer make any assumptions on the underlying infrastructure,” said Fauser.